MiSTle-Dev/VIC20Nano/README.md

 This project relies on a µC being connected to the FPGA. --> [MiSTle-Dev wiki](https://github.com/MiSTle-Dev/.github/wiki) <--

 > [!NOTE]
 > If you don't need the WIFI modem on a TN20K then even the onboard BL616 µC (normally used for bitstream programming) can be used.
 A dedicated FPGA bitstream and FPGA companion firmware is needed in that configuration.
-The onboard BL616 µC is presently supported for TN20K, Console 60K and Primer 25k board.
+The onboard BL616 µC is presently supported for TN20K, Console 60K, Primer 25k and Mega 138kPro board.
 WIFI modem is supported on Console 60K too (requires I-PEX MHF4 connector antenna)

 Original VIC-20 core by [MikeJ (Mike Johnson)](https://www.fpgaarcade.com/author/mikej/) and [WoS (Wolfgang Scherr)](https://www.researchgate.net/profile/Wolfgang_Scherr2), C1541 by [darfpga](https://github.com/darfpga).
 All HID components and µC firmware by Till Harbaum